User37som/libbitcoin/bx-mnemonic-encode.md

 ```
 Usage: bx mnemonic-encode [-h] [--config VALUE] [SEED]

 Info: Convert a seed to its Electrum mnemonic.
+WARNING: This
+implementation is deprecated in favor of BIP39.

 Options (named):